MacNawavaich History, Family Crest & Coats of Arms

 Before the printing press and the first dictionaries appeared, names and other words were often spelled differently every time they were written.
 MacNawavaich has appeared under the variations Elder, Elders, Eldar, MacNoravaich and others.

 Early Notables of the MacNawavaich family (pre 1700)

-More information is included under the topic Early MacNawavaich Notables in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) are included under the topic Early MacNawavaich Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacNawavaich family to Ireland

 Some of the MacNawavaich family moved to Ireland, but this topic is not covered in this excerpt.